-As the first district court set up in the northern New Territories, the Fanling Magistracy was revitalised into guided tours, where they will be introduced to different conserved spaces within the building, learn about the institute, and experience a world where historical architecture blends with modern technology.in 2019, with many parts of the building’s architectural details still intact both inside and out.
-Despite the building now being a school, visitors can still join
+As the first district court set up in the northern New Territories, the Fanling Magistracy was revitalised into guided tours, where you will be introduced to different conserved spaces within the building, learn about the institute, and experience a world where historical architecture blends with modern technology.in 2019, with many parts of the building’s architectural details still intact both inside and out.
+Despite the building now being a school, you can still join

 Home to some of Hong Kong’s most popular bars and restaurants,is an iconic four-storey tenement that once housed Woo Cheong Pawn Shop in 1966.
-Inside this beautifully renovated pre-war building, visitors can marvel at the seamless blend of both Chinese and Western architectural features while sipping on an aperitif or indulging in classic British comfort food at The Pawn.
+Inside this beautifully renovated pre-war building, you can marvel at the seamless blend of both Chinese and Western architectural features while sipping on an aperitif or indulging in classic British comfort food at The Pawn.